retrogrand/LogosOS/README.md

 Localities are **habitats of contrast**:

-- An LSM QMS locality has CAPAs, DHF changes, audits.
+- An a business office locality has records, reports, audits, and communications style guides.
 - A family-chat locality has inside jokes, recurring tensions, shared grief.
 - A mythology forum locality has its own running debates and taboo topics.